Kentaro Nabeshima, RPT

 Piano tuning - an endeavor for optimum harmony

 I was originally trained as a strictly aural tuner, tuning the whole piano entirely by ear.
 This training led me to "listen" to a piano and perceive the timbre and harmonic sounds that are intrinsic to each individual instrument.
 Every piano is different, and the tuning process needs to accommodate its unique characteristics.
 In addition, the physical nature of piano string—steel wire—imposes an inharmonic nature on the piano that makes tuning challenging.
 Although I now use an electronic tuning device as an aid to make my piano tuning more efficient, aural techniques are essential components of my tuning—and I'm extremely passionate about applying aural techniques to my tuning.
-I provide tuning services at an affordable rate ($150-$175, depending on the condition of piano - details are click here).
-Please contact me for more information.
+I provide tuning services at an affordable rate ($150-$180, depending on the condition of piano).

 Piano regulation, voicing & repair